MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-07-LLMOps.md

 MLflow’s LLM tracking capabilities allow you to log parameters, metrics, predictions, and artifacts.
 Parameters include key-value pairs detailing input configurations, while metrics provide quantitative measures of performance.
 Predictions encompass both the input prompts and the model’s responses, stored as artifacts for easy retrieval.
 This structured logging helps in maintaining a detailed record of each interaction, facilitating better analysis and optimization of LLMs.

-1. In a new cell, run the following code with the access information you copied at the beginning of this exercise to assign persistent environment variables for authentication when using Azure OpenAI resources:
+1. In a new cell, run the following code with the access information you copied earlier to assign persistent environment variables for authentication:

      ```python
     import os

-    os.environ["AZURE_OPENAI_API_KEY"] = "your_openai_api_key"
-    os.environ["AZURE_OPENAI_ENDPOINT"] = "your_openai_endpoint"
+    os.environ["AZURE_OPENAI_ENDPOINT"] = "your_foundry_endpoint"
-    os.environ["AZURE_OPENAI_API_VERSION"] = "your_model_version_example: '2023-03-15-preview'"
+    os.environ["COGNITIVE_SERVICES_TOKEN"] = "your_cognitiveservices_access_token"  # from: az account get-access-token --resource https://cognitiveservices.azure.com
      ```

+    > **Note**: The access token expires after approximately 60 minutes.
+If you encounter authentication errors during the lab, re-run the Cloud Shell command and update this cell.
 1. In a new cell, run the following code to initialize your Azure OpenAI client:

      ```python